 A private fiduciary is a licensed person you may want to consider choosing as your fiduciary.
 An officer in the trust department at your bank may also be a wise choice.

 Family dynamics also come into play.
 When a family elder passes on and can no longer mediate family relationships, an estate can be complicated and disputed.

 With so much on the line, please contact me online or call at 707-527-9900 to schedule an appointment.
 Mine is an experienced and adaptable law practice.
 I have been rated “Very High” in both legal ability and ethical standards by Martindale-Hubbell.

 It is often worthwhile to consider co-trustees, a combination of a family member to assist with the personal decisions with a professional fiduciary to provide stable discharge of fiduciary duties.

-If you are considering establishing a financial estate preservation plan, or if you are an administrator seeking help with Sonoma County probate, contact me to schedule a meeting.
 Successful outcomes start with the right choices about your future.
 My rates are reasonable, either hourly or by flat-fee, and I accept Visa, Master Card, Discover, and American Express.